melisgl/journal/README.md

     not available or it is not used by Journal, `JTRACE` simply sets [`SYMBOL-FUNCTION`][3caf].
 This solution loses the tracing encapsulation when the function is recompiled.
-On these platforms, `(JTRACE)` also retraces all functions that should be traced, but aren't.
+On these platforms, `(JTRACE)` also retraces all functions that should be traced but aren't.

     The main advantage of `JTRACE` over `CL:TRACE` is the ability to trace errors, not just normal return values.
-As it is built on [`JOURNALED`][6267], it can also detect - somewhat heuristically - [`THROW`][3b05]s and similar.
+As it is built on [`JOURNALED`][6267], it can also detect – somewhat heuristically – [`THROW`][3b05]s and similar.

 <a id="x-28JOURNAL-3AJUNTRACE-20MGL-PAX-3AMACRO-29"></a>
 - [macro] **JUNTRACE** *&REST NAMES*